heysailor/meteor-accounts-facebook-cordova/README.md

 ## Introduction

 This packages replaces the accounts-facebook package.
-It works with [phonegap-facebook-plugin](https://github.com/phonegap/phonegap-facebook-plugin) when using cordova and fallsback to the normal facebook package when in a browser.
+It works with [phonegap-facebook-plugin](https://github.com/phonegap/phonegap-facebook-plugin) when using cordova and falls back to the facebook package when in a browser.

 *Note: Currently only tested with iOS.
 Will test the other platforms asap.*